 Mike was busy with his Blackberry, checking his work email and the score of the Dodger’s spring training game, lamenting aloud the trials of being a fan of losers.
 If only LA could get a decent owner and be winners again.
 When this didn’t carry him through the wait for the psychiatrist, he switched to his fantasy baseball league, scratching his graying temple as though some strategy were to be awakened there.

 “Maybe he had a psychiatric emergency.”
-She thought then that she probably should have agreed to the iPhone.
+She thought that she probably should have agreed to the iPhone.
 But ten months ago, she hadn’t been able to admit that she was afraid she couldn’t learn to use it.
-Then, it seemed like magic.
-To think of it now that the device was commonplace was to resign herself to another attachment, weighing her down.
+Then, it had seemed like magic.
+How quickly the device became commonplace.

-For Sharalyn, each new piece of electronic gear floated into rare use, flecks of entitlement in her life landing like dandruff, a dry, unhealthy addition.
+For Sharalyn, each new piece of electronic gear quickly floated into rare use, flecks of entitlement, unhealthy additions.
 She wanted to brush them away, shake off her snow globe existence, create a clear, clean path.

 “Mrs. Mitty?” the receptionist looked up.
 “Doctor will see you now.”